A Concise Guide to Litha and Summer Solstice Astrology, Rituals, Recipes, & More

 Christians adopted this celebration for Saint John’s Day.
 Nonetheless, many whispers of Pagan traditions remain.
 Bonfires, storytelling, dance, and food are abundant.
 Fairy activity continues as well as increasing interactions with other spirits.
 Litha feels far less celebratory than Beltane as it is time to release the sun and welcome fall and winter.

-When is Ostara and Spring Equinox: June 20 – June 22 in the Northern Hemisphere; December 20 – December 23 in the Southern Hemisphere.
+When is Litha and the Summer Equinox: June 20 – June 22 in the Northern Hemisphere; December 20 – December 23 in the Southern Hemisphere.

 What is Litha or Summer Solstice?